DC801/BM-Badge/SD_Card/MAGE/README.md

 - `script` — the name (string) of the desired script
 - `entity`

+If you use this action to target the script slot running <>SDFKHSDG then actions given afterward may not execute depending on what they are.

+[experiment this]

 ### `SET_ENTITY_TICK_SCRIPT`
 - `script` — the name (string) of the desired script
 - `entity`